An innovative program for physicians and healthcare professionals who want to lead the way in medical education.

 Our curriculum is designed to integrate the expertise of professional educators with the perspective of clinicians.
 Created for adult learners, the program is active, engaging, and experiential.
 Our program consists of four integrated blocks, combining in-person large-group sessions with synchronous, small-group virtual discussions.
 Each block is designed to build core competencies in medical and health professions education:

-• Learning & Technology: Explore the theories and research underpinning learning, curriculum design, instruction, and educational technology in healthcare.
+• Learning & Technology: Explore the theories and research underpinning learning, curriculum design, instruction, and educational technology in health professions education.
 Develop a deeper understanding of common educational challenges such as learner assessment, curricular development, and pedagogical techniques.

 • Educational Research: Gain essential skills in educational inquiry and evidence-based investigation.
 Learn to design and conduct both qualitative and quantitative research methodologies, utilize evaluation tools and techniques, and navigate the practical aspects of scholarly work, from proposal writing to research publication.